felipemalli/fit-home/README.md

 ## Future of the project

-Although a lot of things on backend are already done, I'm still finishing some routes.
-After, I plan to deploy it on AWS and create a Front-end.
+- Deploy on AWS
+- Create a Front-end